getgrav/grav-learn/pages/18/14.api/03.endpoints/02.media/04.list-site-media/api-endpoint.md

           description: 'Unauthorized'
 ---

-Returns media files from the `user/images` directory that are not associated with any specific page.
+Returns media files and folders from the `user/media` directory.
+Supports browsing subfolders via the `path` parameter, recursive search via `search`, and filtering by file type via `type`.
+The response includes a `folders` array in the `meta` object listing immediate subdirectories at the current path.